-Ruth Agnew has experience as a governor, committee chair, vice chair, chair and interim executive board (IEB) member and chair across the primary and secondary sector in seven schools and academies over the last thirteen years, and is currently chair of a maintained primary school and governor in a secondary school.
+Ruth Agnew has experience as a governor, committee chair, vice chair, chair and interim executive board (IEB) member and chair across the primary and secondary sector in seven schools and academies over the last thirteen years, and is currently chair of a maintained primary school and governor in a secondary school and a special school.

 Ruth was involved in the management of local authority governor support services from 2006 to 2014.
 She is an experienced Governor Mark assessor and has supported schools in preparing successful Governor Mark applications.
 She was a member of the board of directors of GLM Partnership, which oversees Governor Mark, from 2012-2014.